dsokolovdev/CubixyApp/README.md

 # DicePro

-DicePro is a lightweight iOS dice rolling app built with UIKit and fully programmatic UI.
+DicePro is a lightweight iOS dice rolling app built with UIKit and a fully programmatic UI.
 The project demonstrates clean structure, adaptive layout, and smooth interactions.

 <p align="center">